 (On TV, September 2000) This film stands halfway between director/writer Kevin Smith’s low-budget wit and Hollywood’s big-budget means.
 While technically, the result is far beyond the hand-camera used to film Clerks (his first feature film), the story it illustrates seems… wrong… for the means used.
 Don’t be mistaken; Mallrats is still filled with enough of Smith’s trademark witty dialogues, outrageously frank vignettes and tasty scenes to be entertaining for everyone.
 There’s just something… faintly wrong here.
 The happy ending, perhaps?

 (On VHS, December 1999) Almost certainly the most technically inept film I’ve ever seen.
 And, unlike some B-movie reviews, this is no mere hyperbole: Clerks was shot for under $30,000 at the writer/director Kevin Smith’s workplace, financed by his credit cards and starring almost complete non-actors.
 It’s in grainy black and white film stock, with static camera setups and almost no editing to speak of.
 And yet… this is one of the funniest, most well-written comedy you’re likely to see in any given year.
 Raunchy (the film was originally rated NC-17 on subject matter and language alone) but incredibly witty vignettes pepper a film that’s fully a cut over the mindless polished comedies that Hollywood churns out.
+Marilyn Ghigliotti is wonderful in one of the lead roles.
 Give this one a try and don’t be put off by the slow start.
-And would some Hollywood casting director please hire Marilyn Ghigliotti for another film?

 (On TV, December 1999) An in-your-face comedy about sex, but it’s far, far better than the inanities of Porky, American Pie and other raunchy teen-oriented films.
 A frank look at the problems of sex (as opposed as to its attractiveness), Chasing Amy mines lesbianism, attraction, jealousy, male and female priorities, love, friendship and naturally presents the whole structure as being insanely unstable.
 It feels real, but it’s also hilarious… in a cathartic sense.
 The real strength of the film is the script and the acting, since writer/director Kevin Smith is almost mortally afraid of moving the camera or trying out any fancy cinematographic technique.
 A shame, because this flat directing actually distracts from the movie itself.
 (The strongly-directed scenes, like the rainy reunion and the record-shop discussion, stand out almost because of the better-than-static direction) Still, Chasing Amy is more than worth a look.
 For mature audiences only!